-The Atlas provides details on why the site was selected as a Stewardship Area, photos and videos highlighting the ecological and recreational importance of the site, and additional information needed for planning a visit to the site and surrounding area.
+The Atlas tells why the site was selected as a stewardship area, shows photos and videos highlighting the ecological and recreational importance of the site, and provides additional information helpful for planning a visit to the site and surrounding area.

 In addition, NEIWPCC staff are also engaged in the ongoing effort to revise the Total Maximum Daily Load for nitrogen in the Sound.